danielMicallef/xyz.github.io/_posts/2024-09-10-quick-notes.md

 lead: A quick reference to tools I often use and other tips that I want to keep note of.
 ---

-# Quick notes and tools I often use
+# Reference to common tools

 I intend to keep this page as a quick reference to tools I often use and other tips that I find useful.
 I'll keep updating it as I go along.